-- 4.33 Public speaking on planning applications which come to the Planning Committee is encouraged, although the Public Speaking Co-ordinator must be contacted at least one working day before the committee.
-Further information on the arrangements for speaking are available on the council's website, Committee Agendas are available one week before the Committee, which will include the officer's report and recommendation.
-Those who have commented on an application are individually notified. - 4.34 Currently Planning Committee is generally held every four weeks on Thursdays in the Winchester Guildhall.
-For applications in the Waterlooville Major Development Area, there is a special Waterlooville Committee held jointly with Havant Borough Council.
+- 3.34 Public speaking on planning applications which come to the Planning Committee is encouraged, although you must register in order to do this three working days before the committee.
+Further information on the arrangements for speaking are available on the Public Speaking at Planning Committee - Winchester City Council, Committee Agendas are available one week before the Committee, which will include the officer's report and recommendation.
+Those who have commented on an application are individually notified. - 3.35 Currently Planning Committee is generally held every four weeks on Wednesday's in the Winchester Guildhall.
+For applications in the Waterlooville Major Development Area, there is a special Waterlooville Committee held jointly with Havant Borough Council applications will be referred to this committee in-line with the Councils constitution.
+(A copy of the constitution can be found here.)
 The location and frequency for this will vary depending on the applications submitted.
 The website will provide up-to-date information on the latest meetings schedule and location.